mbarker84/css-irl-eleventy/src/posts/detecting-hover-capable-devices.md

 ### Pointer

 The `pointer` feature tests whether the device has a pointer and the accuracy of the pointing device.
-Possible values are `course` (for a pointer such as a finger used on a touch screen), `fine` (a mouse, for example) or `none` (a device with no pointer).
+Possible values are `coarse` (for a pointer such as a finger used on a touch screen), `fine` (a mouse, for example) or `none` (a device with no pointer).

 Adding this to our media query successfully detects touch input on Android devices: